Plum aims to help you set aside money and grow it easily

 There are quite a few unique and interesting features that come with a Plum account.
 Many of these are designed to help you with saving and investing:

 ● Automated deposits.
 Plum’s innovative AI technology automatically analyses and optimises your spending, helping you set more aside and achieve your goals quicker.

 ● Options to save or invest.
 The money that you set aside each month can either be saved in an Easy Access Interest Pocket with the Plum Pro or Plus subscriptions, kept in a non-interest earning Primary Pocket, or used to invest in a stocks and shares ISA.
 You can earn up to 0.6% interest (AER) on your savings with the paid versions of the Plum App.
 Interest is calculated daily but is applied to your account monthly.
 The provider of the interest accounts (Investec Bank) has the right to change the rate at any time.

-Spending notifications.
-If you’ve been overspending or overcharged on a particular bill, Plum will notify you and help you switch in the ‘Lost Money’ section of the app.
+● Spending notifications.
+If you’re being overcharged on a particular bill, Plum will notify you and help you switch suppliers automatically in the ‘Lost Money’ section of the app.

 ● Protection and regulation.
 Your money in the Easy Access Interest Pockets is protected by the FSCS scheme, and Plum is regulated by the FCA.

 How safe is Plum?

 Overall, Plum is a fairly safe app to use.
 The company is authorised and regulated by the Financial Conduct Authority, meaning they can carry out payment service activities.
 They’re also appointed as a distributor of electronic money on behalf of PayrNet Limited, who is also FCA registered.